mohitagrawal939/translate-numbers/README.md

 convertToLanguage(123, 'japanese') // Output an String - 一二三
 ```

-For live demo and testing [click here](https://tn-demo.mohitagrawal.xyz/)
+For live demo and testing [click here](https://tn-demo.mohitagrawal.com/)

 Currently supports `Chinese` `English` `Hindi` `Japanese` `Spanish` `Korean`

 NOTE - I will be adding more languages in next coming updates.
-For anything please drop an mail at *hey@mohitagrawal.xyz*
+For anything please drop an mail at *hey@mohitagrawal.com*